Forbes

 • AI is already active in clinical documentation, prior authorization, revenue cycle management, workforce optimization, and supply chain execution across healthcare.

-• About half of US healthcare organizations have implemented generative AI, according to McKinsey, with focus now shifting toward agentic AI and measurable ROI.
+• About half of US healthcare companies have deployed generative AI, per McKinsey.
+Attention has moved to agentic AI and measurable ROI.

-• Deloitte finds more than 80 percent of health care executives expect agentic AI to play a significant role in their organizations.
+• Deloitte finds more than 80 percent of health care executives expect agentic AI to play a significant role in their companies.

-• The World Health Organization's European Region survey of 50 member states shows governments are actively building national AI governance frameworks for health care.
+• The WHO surveyed 50 member states in its European Region.
+Governments there are actively building national AI governance for health care.

-• Healthcare organizations that prioritize interoperability and measurable outcomes are best positioned to scale AI successfully.
+• Healthcare companies that prioritize interoperability and measurable outcomes are best positioned to scale AI successfully.

 Frequently Asked Questions